bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Drizzle and Breezy
+- Light Rain and Breezy
 - 85% humidity
-- 20 mph wind
+- 17 mph wind
 - 100% cloud cover
 - 40 AQI 🟩
 - 0.97 inches of rain expected in the next 48 hours